-It’s important to understand that the estate agent works for you so their aim should be to get the highest possible price for your property.
+The estate agent works for you.
+So their aim should be to get the highest possible price for your home.

-Once an offer has been accepted, the estate agent will issue a Memorandum of Sale to both you and the buyer, and both your solicitors.
+Once an offer is accepted, the estate agent will issue a memorandum of sale to you, the buyer, and your solicitors.

 A memorandum of sale is a written document between you and the person agreeing to buy your property.

 How to deal with estate agents when buying

 Sign up with local estate agents

 Visit some estate agents in the area you want to buy in and:

 tell them what kind of property you’re looking for